weruharim/r4da-journey/Data Transformation in R.md

   arrange(desc(distance_sd))
 ```

-We group the data by `dest` and calculate the standard deviation of distances using the `sd()` function.
+In the third instance, I grouped the data by `dest` and calculate the standard deviation of distances using the `sd()` function.
 The results are then arranged in descending order of the standard deviation.

 ### Summarizing Time-related Information